UBC-MDS/DSCI_522_Group313/docs/final_report.md

 ### Analysis

-For our model prediction, we have chosen Random Forest Regressor, XGBRegressor, and Support Vector Regressor as our models, in conjunction with cross validation technique using GridSearchCV.
+For our model prediction, we chose the 3 aforementioned models (Random Forest Regressor, XGBRegressor, and Support Vector Regressor) as our models, in conjunction with a cross validation technique using GridSearchCV.
 Cross validation helped in tuning different parameters to ensure optimal choice and results.
-We also chose the default accuracy metric.
-We have chosen these models because they have proven to have better predictive performances than other regressors, and because linear regression was not an option since our exploratory data analysis revealed an unclear linear relationship with our response variable `price`.

 The R (R Core Team (2019)) and Python (Van Rossum and Drake (2009)) programming languages and the following R and Python packages were used